krwenholz/Resume/resume.md

 Coached, managed, and directed

-- Managed data analysts and scientists to create a suite of resources for sales engineers and customer success, driving customer retention and contract expansion with analytics and insights
+- Managed data analysts and scientists to develop resources for sales engineers and customer success, enhancing customer retention and expanding contracts through analytics and insights
-- Managed Karat's SOC2 commitments and compliance program for Engineering, resulting in multiple successful audits
+- Managed Karat's SOC2 compliance program for Engineering, acheiving multiple successful audits
 - 20% COGS reduction by finding process bottlenecks and value boosting opportunities
 - 200 load balanced and performance managed interviewers across dozens of content formats
 - 10s of thousands of conducted interviews supported by our suite of modern interviewing tools